louisebphansen/assignment-5-evaluating-environmental-impact-louisebphansen/README.md

 ### Results & Discussion

 The resulting plots can all be found in the ```out``` folder, but will be displayed below as well.
+It is important to note that the tasks with no bar appearing from them do not have a CO2eq emission of zero, they are just so small and close to zero that they do not appear on the plot.

 The plots can be used to answer the following questions:

 #### Which assignment generated the most emissions in terms of CO₂eq?
 Explain why this might be.